lephuit/sample-wild-apricot-sso/README.md

 Any query strings will pass directly to the destination page, allowing them to be used following successful authentication.

 ### Notes
 By design, the SSO application is only able to access the "contacts_me" scope.
 You will need to perform a secondary API call to retrieve any additional information once you have a valid contact id at your disposal.
+To retrieve multiple sets of information at once, you should look into BATCH calls.

 ### Credits
 The Wild Apricot helper file was taken from Wild Apricot's sample PHP application, apart from some minor changes to accept the authorization headers required for SSO.<br/>